vrokad/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 1. Download Qualcomm Yocto and supporting layers:

    .. note:: The ``<manifest release tag>`` for real-time Linux image is
-             the same as the default build.
-Real-time Linux must be cloned on top of the default build.
+             the same as the BSP build.
+Real-time Linux must be cloned on top of the BSP build.

    ::